Superfood Sunday // Matcha – health & nutritional benefits + recipes

 I prefer to simply make traditional matcha tea with my matcha powder, it is the easiest way to enjoy the health benefits that matcha offers.
 I usually drink a cup or two a day.
 Simply add 1 gram of matcha to a small bowl (I have a little spoon that measures the right amount and I usually run it through a small sifter to break-up the clumps), add boiled water that should not be warmer than 80 c / 160 f and whisk vigorously with a bamboo whisk for about 30 seconds to create a nice froth.
 Enjoy the tea right away.

-I love to get creative with my matcha as well though and I have collected 7 of my favorite matcha recipes for you right here!
+I love to get creative with my matcha as well though and you can find more of my favorite matcha recipes right here!

 Where to buy it and what to look for

-When purchasing matcha it is very important to make sure that it is good quality or you will not fully reap the above listed benefits.
-I will always recommend buying organic matcha that is ceremonial grade.
-You can buy culinary/food grade matcha for baking and recipe experiments, but for making tea I will really recommend buying the ceremonial grade matcha for the highest quality and purity.
+When purchasing matcha it is very important to make sure that it is good quality or you will not fully reap all its amazing benefits.
+I will always recommend buying organic matcha that is ceremonial grade and from Japan.
+You can buy culinary/food grade matcha for baking and recipe experiments, but for making tea and lattes (and if you want all the nutritional- & health benefits) I really recommend buying the ceremonial grade matcha for the highest quality and purity.

 This post contains affiliate links.